Unleash/unleash/website/docs/reference/environments.md

 :::
 ## Overview

 Environments represent different stages in your development lifecycle.
 They allow you to manage your product releases from local development to production.
-[Projects](/reference/projects) and [feature flags](/reference/feature-toggles) are accessible in all environments, but each environment has different configurations.
-This allows you to enable a feature flag in development or test without enabling it in production.
+[Projects](/reference/projects) and [feature flags](/reference/feature-toggles) are accessible in all environments, but each environment has different feature flag configurations.
+This allows you to enable a flag in development or test without enabling it in production.

 The default environments are **development** and **production**.
 Unleash instances created before version `4.3` also have an environment called **default**.
 [Enterprise](https://www.getunleash.io/pricing) customers can create, clone, deprecate, and delete environments.